Teaching Assistant (TA)/Reader Information (MAE)

-Each quarter (including summer sessions), TAs are selected by the MAE department to assist our faculty (Instructor of Record) with the instruction of undergraduate courses required for our majors.
-Traditionally, graduate students are only allowed to hold only one (1) TA position during any given quarter, and may not be selected for a TAship if they have been granted a GSR for the associated quarter.
+Each quarter (including summer sessions), the MAE department employs our students to serve as either a TA or a Reader to assist our faculty (Instructor of Record) with the instruction of undergraduate courses required for our majors.
+Traditionally, graduate students are only allowed to hold only one (1) TA/Reader position during any given quarter, and may not be selected for a TA/Reader position if they have been granted a GSR for the associated quarter.

-• MAE PhD students are given priority for MAE TA placements.
+• NOTE: MAE PhD students are given priority for MAE TA/Reader placements.

-• MAE M.S students may apply for a TA position, however, placement/funding is not guaranteed.
+• MAE M.S students may apply for a TA/Reader position, however, placement/funding is not guaranteed.

 NOTE: The applicant is responsible for reading, understanding and following the requirements below.
 Incomplete TA applications will be rejected.

-To qualify for a TA position, the applicant must complete the following:
+To qualify for an academic assistant position, the applicant must complete the following:

-1. Attendance Verification for TA Orientation (only completed once): Click here for additional information
+1. FOR TA POSTITIONS: Attendance Verification for TA Orientation (only completed once): Click here for additional information.

 2. International students must have passed the Test of Oral English Proficiency (TOEP) prior to submitting a TA application (if they did not graduate from an English speaking University or received less than a 105 on their TOEFL exam).
 Conditional pass does not meet TA qualification.